Student Leadership Roles

 Head Boy and Head Girl

-These are students who are trained to support students who come in between the school year.
+These are individuals who are trained to support new students who arrive during the school year.
+Student Supporters work with individuals who may require additional support throughout the year.

 Peer mediators help students to come up with a realistic solution to solve their friendship problems.

-Prefects are students who have been trained to help teachers with duties.
-They are the role models to the rest of the Academy.
-In addition, six students are chosen to be senior Prefects of their school.
+Prefects are students who have been selected to act as role models and uphold the school values for the Academy.
+Six students are then chosen to be the Senior Prefects within their community.

 A panel of students overlook KS3 student’s behaviours throughout the school and set them targets in terms of their behaviour.